eclipse-hawkbit/hawkbit/examples/hawkbit-example-core-feign-client/README.md

 # Eclipse.IoT hawkBit - Example Core Feign Client

-This modules contains core resources that are needed by the hawkBit Example DDI Feign Client and the hawkBit Example Mgmt Feign Client.
+This modules contains core beans that are needed to create a [Feign Client](https://github.com/Netflix/feign) with hwakBit.

 # Compile